 Recycle on the go and #LeedsByExample With busy schedules we're eating and drinking more and more whilst on the move.
-Last year alone we spent a whopping £17.4 billion on food and drink to eat on the go in the UK.
-It stacks up to about 13 billion plastic bottles, 9 billion drinks and 2.5 billion coffee cups every year!
+Last year alone we spent a whopping £17.4 billion on food and drink to eat on-the-go in the UK.
+It stacks up to about 13 billion plastic bottles, 9 billion drinks and nearly 3 billion coffee cups every year!
 That's a whole lot of packaging, and less than half of local authorities have the street infrastructure to collect and recycle it.
 This is often because the quality of what's collected on the street is so poor that the costs don't stack up to collect it; either we put the wrong materials in the bin meaning the whole lot goes to waste, or it still has food or liquid in it.
-A new approach is needed and Leeds is up for giving it a go!
-Between October - March 2019, the city will be trialling new ways to make recycling consistent and easy to do.
-The city will #LeedsByExample (ah-haa) by recycling empty plastic, cans and coffee cups.
+A new approach is needed and Hubbub and Leeds gave it a go.
+For a year #LeedsByExample (ah-haa) trialled everything from bubble blowing bins to recycle reward machines and bright, bold communications.
 How to recycle on the go in Leeds Keep hold of your plastic, cans and coffee cups and make sure they're empty.
 Leftover food and liquid could make a whole batch go to waste.
 Find a recycling bin at a yellow pin.
-There are over 30 in Leeds City Centre, you’re never more than 5 minutes away!
-Empty coffee cups can be recycled in any Caffè Nero, Costa, McDonald's, Pret and Starbucks or in one of 10 new bright orange bins.
+There are almost 80 in Leeds City Centre, you’re never more than a few minutes away!
+Empty coffee cups can be recycled in any Caffè Nero, Costa, McDonald's, Pret or Starbucks or in one of 10 new bright orange bins.
 Follow the signs and only recycle items they ask for.
 If in doubt, leave it out.
 For now, please leave out crisp packets, sandwich wraps, coffee cup lids, cardboard food containers and polystyrene trays - these can't be recycled.
-Find your nearest recycling bin: What's on in Leeds Get rewards for recycling Recycle reward machines are common around parts of Europe and can help improve the quality of our recycling.
-Now they're coming to Leeds to give you a chance to make some money from your used empty plastic bottles, cans and coffee cups!
-You can find a plastic bottle and can machine at Beckett University, Kirkgate market and Trinity Kitchen.
-There’s also a coffee cup machine at Beckett University.
-More locations will be announced here soon.
-A h(app)y recycling tool Download the new 'We Recycle app' to scan some food and drink packaging and find out 1) whether it can be recycled and 2) where your nearest bin in Leeds is.
-Litter-ally all your dreams have come true, haven't they.
-Re-cycler cargo bikes and bubble bins The Re-Cycler cargo bike will be popping up around Leeds to swap your empty plastic and cans for sweet treats!
-There will also be two Bubble Bins spurting bubbles in exchange for plastic bottles and cans.
-If you’d like a visit from either, email [email protected] New seating area made from 100% recycled plastic Pop to Dortmund Square where there's brand new benches for you to sit and enjoy your food and drink on the go.
-It may look like wood but do not be deceived, it’s made from recycled plastic bottles!
-Plastic bottles have been collected, processed into planks, and then transformed by local designers into comfortable seating.
-Seacroft To compare recycling in a city centre with a more residential place, we’ve also installed 4 empty plastic and can bins in Seacroft in East Leeds.
-Pop along to see them in place at the Tesco site, black shops and Ramshead Hill and watch this space for more events.
-Results In six-months, Leeds By Example has introduced 124 eye-catching new recycling points and collected 600,000 coffee cups, 65,000 cans and 55,000 plastic bottles!
-To build on what we’ve learnt, the model will be rolled out in Swansea and Edinburgh later this year and will also continue for a further 6-months in Leeds City Centre (wahey!).
-Read the Executive Summary or Full Impact Report to find out what we’ve learnt so far.
-Not in Leeds?
-Here's what you can do Consider switching to reusable cups and bottles.
-Get started with this guide on switching to reusable cups.
-If you do have packaging - check what you can recycle where you live and work by entering your postcode here.
-Make sure your recycling is clean - wrong items, or leftover food and liquid could make a whole batch go to waste.
-Recycle your coffee cups at any Costa, McDonald’s and Starbucks store.
-If you're a business in Leeds, head over here to find out more about getting involved. #LeedsByExample is funded by Alupro, Asda, Association of Convenience Stores, Ball Beverage Packaging Europe, British Plastics Federation, Bunzl, Caffè Nero, Coca-Cola GB, Costa Coffee, Co-op, Crown Packaging, Danone, Ecosurety, Greggs, Highland Spring, Innocent, Klöckner Pentaplast (kp), Lucozade Ribena Suntory, Marks and Spencer, McDonald’s, Morrisons, PepsiCo, Pret, Starbucks and Shell.
-Affiliate partners are: Cromwell Polythene, RECOUP and WRAP.
+Find your nearest recycling bin: The difference made Since October 2018, Leeds By Example has introduced 186 eye-catching new recycling points and collected 1.2 million coffee cups, 140,000 cans and 160,000 plastic bottles.
+It’s collected good quality recycling, with all bottles, cans and cups recycled in the North of England, and the number of people recycling in Leeds City Centre has almost tripled from 17% to 49%.
+A strong legacy has been left for Leeds, with the Council taking on the recycling collections and continuing to work with local partners (wahey!).
+To build on what we’ve learnt, the model is now being rolled out in Swansea and Edinburgh and we will work with more locations in 2020 to build a robust set of recommendations for introducing recycling on-the-go.
+Read the Executive Summary or full Impact Report to find out what we’ve learnt so far. #LeedsByExample was funded by Starbucks, Ecosurety, Alupro, Asda, Association of Convenience Stores, Ball Beverage Packaging Europe, British Plastics Federation, Bunzl, Caffè Nero, Coca-Cola GB, Costa Coffee, Co-op, Crown Packaging, Danone, Greggs, Highland Spring Group, Innocent Group, Lucozade Ribena Suntory, Marks & Spencer, McDonald’s UK, Morrisons, Nestlé, PepsiCo, Pret a Manger and Shell.
+Affiliate partners are: Cromwell Polythene and WRAP.
 Local partners are: Forge Recycling, HW Martin, Leeds City Council and Zero Waste Leeds.